lemlac/mulem/docs/reference.md

 In function 3
 ```

+Normally `fn()` always expects an `=` to separate its signature and body, and `return` always ends a block.
+With `return fn`, these two rules combine naturally:

+1. `return` ends the current block.
+2. `return fn` is returning a function, so what comes after is that function's body.

+Everything written below `return fn` at the same indentation level belongs to the returned function's body — just as it would with `return fn() =` and explicit indentation.
+The flattening isn't a new rule, it's a consequence of rules that already exist.

 *Where it's useful:* The flattening trick is useful for deeply curried functions:

 ```
 pipeline(config) =
+    -- Inside first function.
     return fn(input)
+    -- Inside second function.
     return fn(transform)
+    -- Inside third function.
     transform(input, config)
 ```